 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments.
 This ASU requires measurement and recognition of expected credit losses for financial assets.
-This guidance will become effective for the Company beginning January 1, 2022 with early adoption permitted.
-The Company has not yet begun evaluating the potential effect of this standard on its financial statements.
+This guidance will become effective for the Company beginning January 1, 2023 with early adoption permitted.
+The Company is currently evaluating this guidance and assessing the overall impact on its financial statements.